Datamine-Crypto/white-paper/docs/audits/reentrancy2025_08_06.md

 The ERC777 standard, used by the underlying \_token, provides tokensReceived and tokensToSend hooks.
 These hooks allow an attacker's contract to regain execution control during token transfers initiated by the LockquidityToken contract.
 This creates re-entrancy vectors in all four of the primary state-changing functions: lock(), unlock(), mintToAddress(), and burnToAddress().

+The contract employs two layers of defense against this:

-The contract's primary defense, the preventRecursion modifier, is insufficient as it can be bypassed by a multi-contract attack (i.e., Attacker A calls a function, and its hook calls Attacker B, which then re-enters the protocol).
+1.  **Primary Defense (Flawed):** The preventRecursion modifier.
+This is insufficient as it can be bypassed by a multi-contract attack (i.e., Attacker A calls a function, and its hook calls Attacker B, which then re-enters the protocol).

+2.  **Secondary Defenses (Effective):** The protocol's security relies on two robust architectural patterns:

-However, the protocol's secondary defense, the **Checks-Effects-Interactions pattern**, proves to be effective.
-In every potential re-entrancy scenario, the contract's state is updated _before_ the external call is made.
-This ensures that any re-entrant call operates on a state that is already consistent and finalized, preventing exploits.
+    *   **Checks-Effects-Interactions Pattern:** In every potential re-entrancy scenario, the contract's state is updated _before_ the external call is made.
+This ensures that any re-entrant call operates on a state that is already consistent and finalized.

+    *   **msg.sender-Scoped Logic:** All core functions operate on the state of the direct caller (addressLocks\[\_msgSender()\]).
+This prevents a second contract in a multi-contract attack from manipulating the state of the original attacker.
+For example, if AttackerA calls lock(), its hook cannot use AttackerB to call unlock() on AttackerA's behalf, as the unlock call would be scoped to addressLocks\[AttackerB\].

 #### Impact Analysis